 Greg Testa is the Chief of Police for the Boulder Police Department.
 He brings over three decades of law enforcement experience to the position.

-The deputy chief of the Staff and Support Services Division oversees communications, records, training, property and evidence, victim's services, personnel and finance.
+The chief oversees all aspects of the department including operations, administration, communications, records, training, property and evidence, victim's services, personnel and finance.

-Testa joined the Boulder Police Department in 1987 after working as an officer for the Northglenn Police Department.
+Chief Testa joined the Boulder Police Department in 1987 after working as an officer for the Northglenn Police Department.
 He served as a commander for the Boulder Police Department for six years before being named deputy chief.
 He was promoted to police chief in July 2014 after serving for several months as the department's interim chief of police.

-Prior to heading up Support and Staff Services, which he took over in January 2014, he was the deputy chief in charge of Operations.

 Previous assignments have included deputy chief of Support and Staff Services and Operations, overseeing the Detective Section and leading the Boulder County Investigative Team.
 Before that, he worked in a variety of positions in patrol, traffic and with the SWAT and bomb teams.